Computability Theory, Nonstandard Analysis, and their connections: Special fan functionals and their computational properties

-In light of the previous observations regarding the classical and intuitionistic fan functionals, a special fan functional appears to be a rather weak object.
-Looks can be deceiving, as we establish in Theorem \ref{import} that \textbf{no} type two functional can (Kleene S1-S9) compute a special fan functional, including the \emph{Suslin functional} which corresponds to the strongest Big Five system $\FIVE$ of Reverse Mathematics.
-Furthermore, the combination of the special fan functional and $\exists^{2}$, i.e.\ the functional version of $\ACA_{0}$ to be introduced in Section \ref{tokie}, turns out to be quite strong, as shown in Sections \ref{hakkenoverdesloot} and \ref{weako}.
+In light of the previous observations regarding the classical and intuitionistic fan functionals, special fan functionals appear to be a rather weak objects.
+Looks can be deceiving, as we establish in Theorem \ref{import} that \textbf{no} type two functional can (Kleene S1-S9) compute a special fan functional.
+This includes the \emph{Suslin functional} which corresponds to the strongest Big Five system $\FIVE$ of RM.
+Furthermore, the combination of a $\Theta$-functional and $\exists^{2}$, i.e.\ higher-order $\ACA_{0}$ to be introduced in Section \ref{tokie}, turns out to be quite strong, as shown in Sections \ref{hakkenoverdesloot} and~\ref{weako}.